How do I find data relating to research collaborations?

 Why research collaboration matters

-• Enhance research visibility and reach
+• Increase the visibility and reach of research

-• Support institutional partnerships and strategic priorities
+• Support strategic partnerships across institutions and sectors

 Accessing research collaboration data